KUBDatalab/SQL/_episodes/03-filtering.md

 - Learn how to use comparison keywords such as `LIKE` in a statement.
 questions:
 - How can I filter data?
+keypoints:
+- Use `WHERE` to filter and retrieve data based on specific conditions.
+- Use `AND, OR, and NOT` to add additional conditions.
+- Use the comparison keyword `LIKE` and wildcard characters such as `%` to match patterns.
 ---